 You see, if your email address is connected to spamming, it doesn’t mean that your emails will get to people’s spam box.
 They won’t even make it to people’s inbox.

-As yourself probably have received at some point in your life an unwanted message, you might understand that blacklists have the best intention.
+As you probably have received at some point in your life an unwanted message, you might understand that blacklists have the best intention.

 Still, the damage they can do to an email marketing campaign may not be even be measured.

-After you are marked in a blacklist, your entire effort to coming up with a successful email marketing campaign can vanish into thin air.
+Your entire effort to coming up with a successful email marketing campaign can vanish into thin air after you are marked in a blacklist.